zombyacoff/faceit-python/README.md

 ## About

-This library is not just a thin HTTP wrapper — it is designed to provide a **high-level, pythonic interface** that abstracts away the complexities of the FACEIT API.
+This library is designed to provide a **high-level, pythonic interface** that abstracts away the complexities of the FACEIT API.
 With advanced pagination, strict typing, and pydantic models, you can focus on your logic, not on API details.

 ## License

 Apache 2.0 License
 Copyright © 2025 Alexey Svidersky (zombyacoff)

 See [LICENSE](LICENSE) for details.